chiappo98/fast_detector_Response/README.md

 To check how the job proceeds just look inside the *out.log* file.

 **ATTENTION:** I stress again that in order to launch succesfully a production, input files and scripts have to be copied to a folder somewhere inside `/storage/gpfs_data/neutrino/SAND-LAr/`, the shared folder accessible by HTCondor.

+### Configuration file

+This repository contains a *configs* folder: it must be used to store the various configuration files.
+Each *config.txt* must be put inside a new folder with a specific name.
+The name of the folder will be the same of the production directory.

 ### Input file